pH-7/Simple-Java-Text-Editor/README.md

 ## Important

-**Icons directory and it's files must be present on the path when running the application**
+**Icons directory and its files must be present on the path when running the application**

 ## Demo